[This post is part of the Experiencing Remarkable Worship devotional series]

 - Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
 Philippians 2:9 – 11 ESV

-We Don’t Always Worship God
+We Don’t Always Worship Who We Should

 The idols of our lives are disguised as persons, places, and activities.
 We get hung up with adoring these other parts of our lives like a fly gets caught in a spider’s web.
 God knew we would do this, however, so He commanded us to worship Him.
 He started out the 10 Commandments by instructing us not to have any other god but Him (Ex.
 20:3).
 Jesus told us the first and greatest commandment is to love the Lord God with our all (Mt.
 22:37-38).

 Not knowing who God is can be a hindrance to our worship.
 I encourage you to look up His attributes in the Bible.
 Study His character.
-What He wears.
+What He wears even.
 When my eyes are opened to who He is, I feel stirred inside.
 I start to feel electrified and worship begins to pour out from deep inside.

 God is love.